cabforum/smime/SBR.md

 1. Verify Applicant's existence and identity, including;

-   A.  Verify the Applicant's legal existence and identity (as more fully set forth in [Section X]),
+   A.  Verify the Applicant's legal existence and identity;

-   B.  Verify the Applicant's physical existence (business presence at a physical address), and
+   B.  Verify the Applicant's physical existence (business presence at a physical address); and

    C.  Verify the Applicant's operational existence (business activity).